-the remedy requested.
+the remedy requested, and

+evidence/documentation to support the allegation.

 The complainant shall sign the complaint under oath.

 Any party filing a counterclaim shall sign the counterclaim under oath.

-Except for complaints involving selection to participate in a competition as referred to in Section 14.11, the parties to the proceeding shall be limited to the parties identified as parties in the complaint, or in any amendment to the complaint pursuant to which any party has affirmatively named an additional party.
+Except for complaints involving selection to participate in a competition as referred to in Section 14.13, the parties to the proceeding shall be limited to the parties identified as parties in the complaint, or in any amendment to the complaint pursuant to which any party has affirmatively named an additional party.